doitian/emacs.d/README.md

     <pre><code>EMACS_MODULE="!org" emacs</code></pre>

-By default all modules are auto loaded unless `module-auto-initialize` is set to `nil`.
+By default all modules are auto loaded unless `module-auto-initialie` is set to `nil`.
 Module can be loaded manually using `module-load`.
 To load a module in black list or not in white list, clear the lists first using `module-clear-lists`.